shaloo/docs.arcana/includes/text-snippets/wallet_overview.md

 !!! caution "**Not Supported**"

-    The Arcana wallet does not allow a application user to import any blockchain account created using a third-party wallet provider.
+    The Arcana wallet does not allow an application user to import any blockchain account created using a third-party wallet provider.

 **Wallet Usage Configuration**